diegognp/kubernetes-ingress/docs/content/tutorials/nginx-ingress-linkerd.md

 Linkerd has a great document on how to install the linkerd control plane utility on their website.
 You can find the install steps on `Linkerd` website: [Linkerd Service mesh](https://linkerd.io/2.13/getting-started/)

-Once you have the `Linkerd` control plane utility installed, you will need to inject the NGINX Ingress controller deployment and your application with the `Linkerd` sidecar.
+Once you have the `Linkerd` control plane utility installed, inject the NGINX Ingress controller deployment and your application with the `Linkerd` sidecar.

 We are going to use the NGINX Ingress controller custom resource definitions (CRDs) and take advantage of the advanced capabilites they provide.